ocient/pyocient_release/README.md

 ## 3.4.0

-- Added support for the PREVIEW DDL command
+- Added support for the PREVIEW DDL SQL statement.
-- Support cryptography versions greater than 42.0.0
+- Support cryptography versions greater than 42.0.0.
-- Fix a bug that returned -1 rows modified
+- Fixed an issue that returned -1 rows modified.
-- Handle invalid DSN on the pyocient CLI more gracefully
+- Fixed the handling of an invalid DSN on the pyocient CLI.
-- Format unicode characters in JSON output
+- Formatted Unicode characters in JSON output.
-- Fix an issue where not all warnings were being reported
+- Fixed an issue where not all warnings were reported.
-- Add the "messages" attribute to the cursor
+- Added the `messages` attribute to the cursor.
-- Improved parameter expansion
+- Improved parameter expansion.
-- Support `loglevel` and `logfile` parameters on DSNs
+- Supported `loglevel` and `logfile` parameters on DSNs.
-- Preserve the Connection object over reconnects
+- Preserved the Connection object for reconnects.

 ## 3.3.2